garrett-laroy-johnson/chaosmotic-systems-wiki/README.md

 Chaosmotic Systems: Culture, Cosmology, Computation is an MFA-level seminar taught by Grace Grace Grace.
 It was taught for the first time at the School of the Art Institute of Chicago in the Art Technology / Sound Practices department during Fall 2024 semester.
 The course materials are public and can be accessed here.

 This repository serves as an entry point for the course's collaborative wiki project.
-Students will contribute (5) 500-word articles about concepts, authors,
+Students will contribute (5) 500-word articles about concepts, authors, books, or however else you would like to proceed.

 ## Installation
 ### Obsidian